-I am an Assistant Professor in the Department of Politics at the University of Virginia.
-My research centers on authoritarian politics and institutions, and game-theoretic approaches to the study of dictatorship.
-My book, Constraining Dictatorship, examines how executive constraints become established in dictatorships, particularly within constitutions and presidential cabinets.
-My new book project focuses on democratic erosion.
-I also have other work on leadership succession, autocratic parties, and powersharing.
-I have a regional focus on Sub-Saharan Africa and am interested in finding new and creative ways to collect data on authoritarian institutions.
-My work has been published or is forthcoming in the British Journal of Political Science, The Journal of Theoretical Politics, Columbia Law Review, and Studies in Comparative International Development.
-I received my Ph.D. in Political Science from the University of California, Berkeley and also hold a M.A. in Economics from UC Berkeley.
+I am an Associate Professor in the Department of Politics at the University of Virginia.
+My research centers on authoritarian politics, institutions, and elite powersharing.
+My book, Constraining Dictatorship: From Personalized Rule to Institutionalized Regimes (Cambridge University Press, 2020), examines how executive constraints become established in dictatorships, particularly within constitutions and presidential cabinets.
+I have also published articles on authoritarian ruling parties, rebel regimes, opposition cooptation, term limit evasion, and leadership succession.
+My new work focuses on autocratic backsliding and executive aggrandizement in non-democracies.
+I take a political economy approach to comparative authoritarianism and have a regional focus on Sub-Saharan Africa.
+My work has been published in the American Political Science Review, British Journal of Political Science, The Journal of Theoretical Politics, Journal of Conflict Resolution, Columbia Law Review, and Studies in Comparative International Development.